 Deep Industry Experience

 Construction and Engineering

 We have decades of experience advising clients on construction and engineering arbitration.
 Our general construction and engineering practice represents industry participants in large-scale construction and engineering arbitrations arising from major engineering, infrastructure, energy and building projects around the world.
 Clients approach us specifically because of our deep industry experience and understanding of the construction and engineering process and the specific needs of parties participating in arbitration in this sector.
-We were retained to represent the Panama Canal Authority on one of the world’s largest construction disputes.

 Oil & Gas